-Wall Street is troubled, but not full blown panicked yet over Trump
+Dow dives 373 points as Trump drama rattles market

 Is Wall Street finally getting ready to throw in the towel on President Trump?
-Not just yet.
+Perhaps.

-Stocks were lower in early trading Wednesday following reports of a memo from former FBI Director James Comey that says Trump asked him to stop the investigation of former national security adviser Michael Flynn.
+Stocks fell sharply Wednesday following reports of a memo from former FBI Director James Comey that says Trump asked him to stop the investigation of former national security adviser Michael Flynn.

-The Dow fell more than 200 points, but that's only about a 1% decline and not considered a dramatic selloff yet.
+The Dow ended 373 points lower Wednesday -- about a 1.8% decline.
+It's the biggest drop since September.

+A key measure of market volatility also spiked.
+The common "I word" in the market lexicon -- inflation -- is now being replaced by whispers of impeachment.

 It also comes just two days after both the S&P 500 and Nasdaq closed at record highs.
 Corporate earnings have been strong.
 Consumers remain confident as well.

 Still, there are some indications of investor unease about the situation in Washington.
-CNNMoney's Fear and Greed Index, which looks at seven gauges of market sentiment, slipped to Neutral mode Wednesday.
-It had been showing signs of Greed previously.

-The VIX (VIX), a measure of market volatility that is one of the components of the Fear & Greed Index, spiked nearly 20% Wednesday morning.

-The "I word" that is in the market lexicon -- inflation -- is now being replaced by whispers of impeachment.
+Banks were among the biggest losers Wednesday.

+Shares of JPMorgan Chase (JPM) fell 4%.
+Goldman Sachs (GS) was down 5%.
+And Morgan Stanley (MS) and Bank of America (BAC) each nosedived close to 6%.

 Related: Dollar slumps as Trump's latest crisis spooks investors